On this page

 No documentation to verify your name or residency

-Ensure your application has the same full name (including all middle names) as it appears on your birth certificate, passport or any name change documents in your application for employment.
+- use the same full name (including all middle names) as it appears on your birth certificate, passport or any name change documents in your application for employment

-Make sure all residency and name change documents are attached so we can link all the changes.
-For example attaching your birth certificate is not enough alone if you are now using your married name and you do not provide the marriage certificate.
+- attach all residency and name change documents so we can link all the changes.
+For example attaching your birth certificate is not enough if you are now using your married name and you do not provide the marriage certificate

-The most common error is applicants put their education ID number in as their teacher registration number.
-Your teacher registration number is at the top of your registration certificate and has 6 numerals only.
+Do not put your education ID number as your teacher registration number.
+Your teacher registration number is at the top of your registration certificate and is 6 numbers.

 Pre-employment declaration

-Do not change your answers unless your situation has changed, any changes require us to do a full check again.
+Do not change your answers unless your situation has changed.
+Changes require us to do a full check again.